mui/material-ui/pages/api/collapse.md

 | <span class="prop-name">wrapper</span> | Styles applied to the outer wrapper element.
 | <span class="prop-name">wrapperInner</span> | Styles applied to the inner wrapper element.

-Have a look at [overriding with classes](/customization/overrides/#overriding-with-classes) section and the [implementation of the component](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Collapse/Collapse.js) for more detail.
+Have a look at the [overriding styles with classes](/customization/components/#overriding-styles-with-classes) section and the [implementation of the component](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Collapse/Collapse.js) for more detail.